codehath/chitter-challenge/README-short.md

 ## Technical Approach and Skills Demonstrated

-The Chitter Challenge project was developed using a full-stack approach, utilizing Python and the Flask framework for the backend and HTML, CSS, and JavaScript for the frontend.
-The project showcases the following technical skills and development processes:

--   **User Authentication and Authorization:** Implemented user registration, authentication, and authorization mechanisms to ensure secure access to the application.
-Passwords are securely hashed using bcrypt for added security.
--   **Schema Design:** Designed and structured a relational database schema using PostgreSQL, ensuring efficient data storage and retrieval.
--   **Database Management:** Utilized the Peewee ORM for database management and querying, effectively interacting with the PostgreSQL database to store and retrieve user data and peeps.
+-   Full-stack development with Python, Flask, and HTML/CSS/JavaScript
+-   User authentication, authorization, and secure password hashing
+-   PostgreSQL database schema design and management with Peewee ORM
--   **Responsive Web Design:** Designed and developed responsive web pages using HTML Jinja templates, Bootstrap and CSS ensuring a seamless user experience across different devices and screen sizes.
+-   Responsive web design using HTML Jinja templates, Bootstrap, and CSS
--   **Testing and Quality Assurance:** Implemented unit tests using the Pytest testing framework and Playwright to ensure the correctness and functionality of the application's codebase.
--   **Dependency Management:** Managed project dependencies effectively using Pipenv, ensuring a consistent and isolated development environment.
--   **Version Control and Collaboration:** Utilized Git for version control and hosted the codebase on GitHub, enabling collaborative development and version tracking.

-Through the development of this project, I have demonstrated proficiency in these technical skills and a systematic approach to software development, including design, implementation, testing, and deployment.
+-   Unit testing with Pytest and end-to-end testing with Playwright
+-   Dependency management with Pipenv
+-   Version control and collaboration using Git and GitHub

 ## Prerequisites